-During the years ended December 31, 2021, 2020 and 2019, we financed, primarily through alternative financing arrangements, the purchase of approximately \$461 million, \$1.7 billion, and \$563 million, respectively, of long-lived assets consisting primarily of network equipment.
-As of December 31, 2021 and 2020, \$1.3 billion and \$1.6 billion, respectively, relating to these financing arrangements, including those entered into in prior years and liabilities assumed through acquisitions, remained outstanding.
+During the years ended December 31, 2022, 2021 and 2020, we financed, primarily through alternative financing arrangements, the purchase of approximately \$832 million, \$461 million, and \$1.7 billion, respectively, of long-lived assets consisting primarily of network equipment.
+As of December 31, 2022 and 2021, \$1.7 billion and \$1.3 billion, respectively, relating to these financing arrangements, including those entered into in prior years and liabilities assumed through acquisitions, remained outstanding.
 These purchases are non-cash financing activities and therefore are not reflected within Capital expenditures in our consolidated statements of cash flows.

-Debt Extinguishment Losses
+Net Debt Extinguishment Losses

-During the years ended December 31, 2021, 2020 and 2019, we recorded debt extinguishment losses of \$3.6 billion, \$121 million and \$3.7 billion, respectively.
-The losses are recorded in Other income (expense), net in our consolidated statements of income.
-The total losses are reflected as an adjustment to reconcile net income to Net cash used in operating activities and the portion of the losses representing cash payments are reflected within Net cash used in financing activities in our consolidated statements of cash flows.
+During the years ended December 31, 2022, 2021 and 2020, we recorded net debt extinguishment losses of \$1.1 billion, \$3.6 billion and \$121 million, respectively.
+The net losses are recorded in Other income (expense), net in our consolidated statements of income.
+The total losses are reflected within Other, net cash flow from operating activities and the portion of the losses representing cash payments are reflected within Other, net cash flow from financing activities in our consolidated statements of cash flows.